adabardiz/sign-language-to-speech-text/README.md

 Day 22: I have a flight in two hours and I've not left my house (so sad).
 I added face tracking to collect_words.py and updated train_words.py and detector.py accordingly.
 I then added the synonym model.
 I've yet to try them (again, no time).
 Tomorrow I hope I'll have time to add a few words to the dataset, learn more abt asl grammar & make the tense transformer better, and fix the accuracy for words.

 Day 23: No time to update -- I basically made the tense transformer better by adding present continous tense etc, sharpening up the gemini prompt and a few more things.
 I also fixed the accuracy for words (or atleast I tried).
 Tomorrow: I'll add 5-6 words to the dataset, and make the ui cuter??
 Idk I feel like from here on out I'll just chill and amass a big dataset.

+Day 24: Bro I found out that none of my commits have been verified smh I just got a ssh key.
+Anyway, today I redesigned the ui to be more warm/ minimalistic.
+Tomorrow I'll add more words -- from here, I'm going to have shorter updates and just add more words.